-(d) Parents' affluence (Put an "X" against the pupil's response

-indicating the items which are available in his home among the
+(d) Parents' affluence (Put an "X" against the pupil's response indicating the items which are available in his home among the following)

-following)

-i.
-Car ii.
-Television iii.
-Radio, Player

-or Stereo iv.
-Gas Cooker v.
-Refrigerator

-(fridge) vi.
-Beds

-None

-Wooden

-Iron

-vii.
-Books (apart from the Bible or the Koran)

-viii.
-Toilet facilities

-none Palm Frond Laterine

-Flush (Water system) toilet

-ix.
-The type of house in which the pupil and his parents live

-mud houseplastered (cemented) house

-a furnished flat

 SECTION II: RESEARCH DATA

 I. OPENNESS TO NEW EXPERIENCE

-10. (Suppose) many strangers visit your town/village each year.
+- 10. (Suppose) many strangers visit your town/village each year.
 Do you think this is a good thing?

-Good, Bad, Not Sure, Don't Know, Others.

-11. Suppose your parents ask to choose between going on holidays

-with them to (nearby town) and

-going on holidays with them to (dist. town),

-which would you choose?
-Wearby Town, Distant Town
+Good, Bad, Not Sure, Don't Know, Others. - 11.
+Suppose your parents ask to choose between going on holidays with them to \\\\\\ (nearby town) and going on holidays with them to \\\\\\ (dist. town), which would you choose?
+Nearby Town, Distant Town

 12. Would you be willing to move from your present school to a school in a far away place where the people eat food and wear clothes that are different from yours?
 Move, Stay, Don't Know, Other

-- 13. Some people want to live in town or cities while others want to live in villages.
+13. Some people want to live in town or cities while others want to live in villages.
 Where do you want to live?
+City, Village

-City, Village - 14.
-You have your friends at school.
+- 14. You have your friends at school.
 A new boy/girl comes to your school.
 Would you make him/her your friend?

-Make friends, Don't make friends, Don't Know

-15. Ir you coula Live anywnere you wished, where MonTq you
+Make friends, Don't make friends, Don't Know - 15.
+If you could live anywhere you wished, where would you prefer to live?
+Why?\\\\\\

-prefer to liv re?

-Why?